StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 Features:

 * New "Inventory Logs" component.
-* Added calculations for "Reserved Stock", "Customer Returns", "Warehaouse Damages" and "Lost in Post" columns to "Stock Central".
+* Added calculations for "Reserved Stock", "Customer Returns", "Warehouse Damages" and "Lost in Post" columns to "Stock Central".

 Fixes: